Skip to main content

 • Have a customizable expiry time that can be manually revoked

-• supports ACL for fine-grained access control (SOON)
+• Supports ACL for fine-grained access control (SOON)

 You can operate on your organization API tokens using the chainloop organization api-token command.